 With the kind permission of the landowner, a volunteer labour force started clearing the track bed at Trevarno Estate on Sunday 24th April 2005.

 Our volunteers have worked wonders since that work commenced.
 Starting with a totally overgrown, and in some places impenetrable track bed, the team has cleared just over a mile down to the formation.
 A mile of new track has been laid, starting at Prospidnick in the north and travelling south.
-We now have a temporary platform called Prospidnick Halt, and there is a platform at Trevarno, and we have reconstructed the original Truthall Halt at the far south of our current line.
+We now have a temporary platform called Prospidnick Halt, there is a platform at Trevarno, and we have reconstructed the original Truthall Halt at the far south of our current line.
 We have planning permission for a car park and a new station at Trevarno Farm, which is now our base.